Magnificent Stradivarius wins third straight Gold Cup - RFI

 "Only the third horse to win three.
 I was amazed to look round my shoulder and see everyone behind me under pressure with four furlongs to go."

-Winning trainer John Gosden rejected the notion that he was the best of an average group of stayers.
+Winning trainer John Gosden rejected the notion Stradivarius was the best of an average group of stayers.

 "He has beaten top-class horses throughout his career," said the 69-year-old.